imsael/SC-Project/README.md

 # SC-Project

-In this Project we created a Wi-FI AP (Access Point) using hostapd based on a "Time of day" and also using MAC addresses that are allowed.

-First of all
+This GitHub repository sets up a WiFi access point that implements "Time of Day" access control.
+It is based on a list of MAC addresses and predefined time intervals during which those MAC addresses are allowed to access services.
+Essentially, it allows only devices with specified MAC addresses to access the WiFi network during specific time periods.